ashuwhy/stream_chat/README.md

-# React Native App
+# Chat App

-A React Native mobile application project.
+A Stream Chat app built with React Native and Expo, just for fun.

 ## Prerequisites